 Current Fire Hazard Status

-Please be advised that effective May 13, 2019 Athabasca County has issued the following FIRE RESTRICTION:
+Please be advised that effective July 4, 2019 Athabasca County has updated its FIRE STATUS:

-Athabasca County has upgraded the existing Fire Advisory to a Fire Restriction for the area of the County outside of the Forest Protection area.
+Athabasca County has lifted the FIRE ADVISORY for the area of the County outside of the Forest Protection Area.

 You may view the status of all fire bans within the province at https://albertafirebans.ca/